Pyrenees, climbing and randonee.

 - cooking on a campfire and primus stove

-Skills and experiences:
+Skills and experiences

-- climbing and movement in steep terrain
+- climbing and walking in steep terrain

 - glacier and rope travel

-- mountaineering and randonee (mountain touring ski)
+- hiking and randonee

 - avalanche understanding and safe route choices